 Text added and updated: January, 2016

-As always, readers are responsible to perform due diligence with official charts, cruising guides and online cruising resources to verify the navigation and piloting informations presented in this post.
+As always, readers are responsible to perform due diligence with official charts, cruising guides and online cruising resources to verify the navigation and piloting information presented in this post.

 NAVIGATION AND PILOTING (for beginners):